n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.noop.md

 ---
-title: No Operation, do nothing node - n8n Documentation
+title: No Operation, do nothing
 description: Documentation for the No Operation, do nothing node in n8n, a workflow automation platform.
 Includes guidance on usage, and links to examples.
 ---